-Have you ever had those moments where you felt attacked in every direction and you weren’t sure what to do?
+Have you ever had those moments where you felt attacked in every direction, like you were in a battle of sorts, but you weren’t sure what to do?

 The arrows flying towards you seem overwhelming and you’re sure this can’t be natural.

-The past few weeks my husband and I have been experiencing an unusual amount of warfare.
+For the past few weeks, my husband and I have been experiencing an unusual amount of warfare.

 We’ve felt surrounded on all sides and just when we think it’s over, more fiery darts come flying.

 But the good news is, we aren’t alone in this war!

 When I begin to feel the pressure, I reach out for prayer.

 As I approached one friend for prayer, she messaged me a scripture that was just what we needed to stand firm.

 When I shared the following verse with my husband, we began to pray and declare these words over our lives.